Circular Polymers Expert cluster in Europe

 In the Northern Netherlands, there is a lot of activity and entrepreneurship to close the polymer cycle.
 This is supported by in-depth expertise on polymer synthesis and production, recycling, re-use, and marketing & sales.
 At various locations in the Northern Netherlands, companies are working to recover polymers from household waste, and recycle them via thermal, mechanical and chemical recycling.
 The opportunities for both science and business are huge.

 How can we boost success?
 By teaming up to close the cycle, by joining forces.

-Chemport Europe coordinates with Greenwise Campus a project portefolio for circular plastics.
+Chemports project portefolio for circular is plastics is coordinated by Greenwise Campus.
 Together with the knowledge institutes and a number of organisations in our region, we on track to be the expert Ecosystem for Circular Plastics in Europe.